TonPlaygramBot/TonPlaygramWebApp/README.md

 The `tpc_claim_wallet` contract forwards this call to the TPC Jetton root (`EQDY3qbfGN6IMI5d4MsEoprhuMTz09OkqjyhPKX6DVtzbi6X`) so the specified amount of TPC is transferred directly to the provided address.
-If the call succeeds the transaction status becomes `delivered`; on failure it stays `pending` so it can be retried.
+If the call succeeds the transaction status becomes `delivered`.
+Failed claims revert the user's balance and respond with HTTP 500 while the transaction is removed.

 ### Common issues